 This work is licensed under CC BY 4.0

-TAPROBANICA, The Journal of Asian Biodiversity ISSN / eISSN 1800-427X (founded in 2009) is an International, Open Access, Peer Reviewed, Multidisciplinary, Printed & Online journal devoted to biodiversity (fauna & flora) in Asia.
-TAPROBANICA accepts original papers on taxonomic descriptions, notes, observations, essays, opinions, short communications, and biodiversity inventories with emphasis on behavior, breeding, conservation, ecology, evolution, morphology, genetics and systematic.
+TAPROBANICA, The Journal of Asian Biodiversity ISSN / eISSN 1800-427X (founded in 2009) is an International, Open Access, Peer Reviewed, Multidisciplinary, Online journal devoted to biodiversity (fauna & flora) in Asia.
+TAPROBANICA accepts original papers on: (1) Biodiversity, Species and their Ecology, Systematics and Evolution, Environmental Biology, Biogeography, Illegal Wildlife Trade and other Threats; (2) The effects of Climate or Land use Change on Biodiversity and its Management for People and Nature; (3) Biodiversity Policy and Planning, Management and Enhancement Strategies for Sustainable use of Biodiversity and wildlife.
 TAPROBANICA is a free-to-publish journal.
 The ultimate aim of the journal is to provide an effective medium for communication of the latest and best scientific information.

 PUBLISHER AND OPEN ACCESS POLICY: